aniknia/Akscii/README.md

     ./akscii path/to/image.jpg

 The tool will output the ASCII art directly to the terminal.
-For detailed logging information, you can enable verbose mode (if implemented):
+For detailed logging information, you can enable verbose mode:

+    ./akscii path/to/image.jpg -v

+To output either summarized or verbose logged information to a file, you can enable the file output:

-    ./akscii path/to/image.jpg --verbose
+    ./akscii path/to/image.jpg -o -v

-## Development

-Akscii is an evolving project.
-Current development highlights include:

-- Image Data Extraction: Successfully pulling raw JPEG data.
-- Logging Functionality: In-progress work on a comprehensive logging module to present data in a human-readable format.

 ## License